-All of these school buildings are at least 2 miles from the Project Area.
+The southern boundary of the Project Area is 0.65 miles from the Watkins Middle School.
+The other schools are greater than 0.65 miles from the Project Boundary with the Etna Elementary School being 3.28 miles.
 Due to the rural area, many of the students are transported by bus.
-The number of buses and stops within the Project Area would be limited due to the total number of students and low density of homes.
+While the Project Area is near the Watkins Middle and Watkins Memorial High Schools, the number of buses and stops within the Project Area would be limited due to the total number of students and lower density of homes.
 Impacts to school bus routes would be minimal based on: